 There’s something to be said about enjoying architecture rooted in a country’s past.
 That was my experience in Melbourne, Australia.
-It was on a pleasant Sunday in March that I headed to the inner-Melbourne suburb of Fitzroy in search of terrace houses and street art.
+It was on a pleasant Sunday in March that I headed to the inner-Melbourne suburb of Fitzroy in search of charming terrace houses and vibrant street art.
 I found both.

 Located three kilometres from Melbourne’s Central Business District, Fitzroy is regarded as a cultural hub, appreciated for its music scene, street art, and home of the Melbourne Fringe Festival.